ivanitlearning/AWS-Associate-Courses/README.md

 ![](Pics/SynchronousReplication.png)

 If any error occurs with the primary database, AWS detects this and will failover within 60 to 120 seconds to change to the new database.
 This provides HA but not fault tolerance as there will be some impact during change.
+Note that the DB instance doesn't switch back to AZ-A afterwards.

 Exam note: Synchronous replication mean multi-AZ.